toupper/Warhol/README.md

     ...
 ```
+Apart from that, you can implement the ```CameraFaceDetectionDelegate``` protocol to react to any change in the Face Dectection.
 ### With Image

 In order to detect a face features and draw on top, we should pass the sdk the UIImageView depicting the face, and a closure where we draw on top of the image: